Best Bluetooth speakers in 2025 reviewed and rated

 Bring the boom to any room - here's our best Bluetooth speaker picks for go-anywhere listening

-From lightweight party starters to beefy boomboxes, our buying guide features the best Bluetooth speaker picks for sharing good vibes on the go.
-We’ve tested every model in a range of real-world situations, to sort the sweet-sounding speakers from the sonic duds.
-Because tinny tunes can get in the bin.
+From lightweight party starters to powerful boomboxes, our buying guide showcases the best Bluetooth speakers for sharing good vibes on the go.

-We think the JBL Flip 6 (buy now) is the best Bluetooth speaker for most people.
-It builds on everything that was brilliant about the Flip 5 but adds extra oomph to set a new Bluetooth benchmark.
-It’s still portable at 550g, has a respectable 12-hour battery life, and water resistance has been boosted to IP67.
+We think the JBL Flip 7 (buy now) is the best Bluetooth speaker for most people.
+It builds on everything that was brilliant about the Flip 6 but with added toughness, souped-up speaker drivers, and cleverer connectivity.
+It’s still portable at 560g, has a respectable 16-hour battery life, and is water resistant to IP68.

 The B&O Beosound A1 2nd gen (buy now) is top of the budget bracket, but B&O’s aluminium disc is a premium speaker with sound to match.
 Now rated at IP67 with redesigned audio drivers and Bluetooth 5.1 to deliver enhanced 360 sound, maxing out at 92dB loudness.